ZoeBijl/QueerCats/README.md

 - Pride.svg
 - Transgender.svg

-In due time these will be replaced with custom made once.
+In due time these will be replaced with custom made ones.